zucaritask/heroku-buildpack-oauth2-proxy/README.md

 The following environment variables are required:

 - `OAUTH2_PROXY_PROVIDER`: The provider to use.
 Something like `github`, `google` or `facebook`
-- `OAUTH2_PROXY_CLIENT_ID`: The OAuth2 client id (generated by auth provider)
+- `OAUTH2_PROXY_CLIENT_ID`: The OAuth2 client id (generated by OAuth2 provider)
-- `OAUTH2_PROXY_CLIENT_SECRET`: The OAuth2 client secret (generated by auth provider)
+- `OAUTH2_PROXY_CLIENT_SECRET`: The OAuth2 client secret (generated by OAuth2 provider)
 - `OAUTH2_PROXY_COOKIE_SECRET`: Secret key to encrypt `oauth2_proxy`'s session cookies.
 This string needs to be 32 characters long.

 Optionally, you can provide the following:

-- `OAUTH2_GITHUB_ORG`: Only allow login for members of the given github organization
+- `OAUTH2_GITHUB_ORG`: Only allow login for members of the given GitHub organization
 - `OAUTH2_EMAIL_DOMAIN`: Only allow login for users with emails from this domain

 ## Contributing

-Should you encounter any issues with using this buildpack or find any bugs, I would be glad if you file an issue with this Github project.
+Should you encounter any issues while using this buildpack or discover any bugs, I would be glad if you [file an issue](https://github.com/cfra/heroku-buildpack-oauth2-proxy/issues) with this GitHub project.

-Also, the current configuration options are quite limited and specific to Github.
+Also, the current configuration options are quite limited and specific to GitHub.
 If you need support for configuration of other authentication providers, feel free to open a pull request or file an enhancement proposal.